 All in all, you don’t need to spend a lot of money in order to see and do a lot of things in Slovenia.
-While everyone has different travel styles and preferences, I would plan to spend around €5-10 per person per day on activities depending on what you want to do.
+While everyone has different travel styles and preferences, I would plan to spend around €5-15 per person per day on activities depending on what you want to do.
 Obviously, it is certainly possible to spend much more than this.

 e drink, depending on what you order.
-There is a great coffee culture in Slovenia (you can thank it’s proximity to both Italy and Austria for that) and it’s a great way to relax and people watch.
+There is a great coffee culture in Slovenia (you can thank its proximity to both Italy and Austria for that) and it’s a great way to relax and people watch.

 Again, depending on the tier of wines you choose to try, this will likely cost only about €5-10.
-If you’re just after a glass of wine, a 1ooml (which is the standard measurement in Slovenia) glass will cost about €2-5.
+If you’re just after a glass of wine, a 100ml (which is the standard measurement in Slovenia) glass will cost about €2-5.

 If you’re after a cocktail rather than wine, then plan to spend between €5-8 depending on what it is that you order and where it is that you’re drinking.
 An Aperol Spritz at a streetside cafe will cost you a lot less than a craft cocktail in a fancy hotel bar.

 All in all, your average entertainment costs per person will vary widely on your habits.
-Expecting that you have one or two drinks per day, plan to spend something around €5-10 per person per day on entertainment in Slovenia.
+Expecting that you have one or two drinks per day, plan to spend something around €5-15 per day on entertainment in Slovenia.

 Average Prices in Slovenia

-Accommodation: €20-30 / night
+Accommodation: €20-50 / night

-Transportation: €4 / day
+Transportation: €5-30 / day

-Food: €20 / day
+Food: €20-30 / day

-Activities: €5-10 / day
+Activities: €5-15 / day

-Entertainment: €5-10 / day
+Entertainment: €5-15 / day

-In summation, expect your average Slovenia trip cost to land around €65 per person per day.
+In summation, expect your average Slovenia trip cost to land around €55-140 per person per day.
 This is assuming that you’re travelling on a budget, but not quite to the extent of a penny-pinching backpacker.
 It is obviously possible to spend much more than this, however, this is a good benchmark when planning out much to budget for your trip to Slovenia.